 Workers should know and understand their workplace health and safety responsibilities and those of others.
 If you are a worker, you also have three key rights: the right to know about hazards in the workplace, the right to participate in health and safety activities in the workplace and the right to refuse unsafe work.

 Know when not to come to work

-The following workers must not go to work:
+The following workers must not go to the workplace if:

-- Workers who are ill, whether or not the illness has been confirmed as COVID-19.
+- Workers are ill, whether or not the illness has been confirmed as COVID-19.

-- Workers who have travelled internationally.
+- Workers have travelled outside Canada.
 In these cases, they must remain away from the workplace for at least 14 days.